Caleb9/syno-photo-frame/README.md

 4. Set Privacy Settings to one of the "Public" options
 5. Optionally, enable Link Protection - if password is set, you will need to provide it using the `--password` option when running the app on Raspberry Pi.
-In case of accessing the NAS over internet or an untrusted LAN, I recommend making sure your share link uses the HTTPS (not HTTP) scheme to prevent exposing the password.
+In case of accessing Synology Photos over the internet or an untrusted LAN, I recommend making sure your share link uses the HTTPS (not HTTP) scheme to prevent exposing the password.
 6. Click Save

 ![Share Album](doc/ShareLink.png)